-The procedure to fly into the AirVenture ultralight runway is published in the FAA issued Notice to Airmen (NOTAM).
-If you plan to fly into AirVenture you must obtain a copy of the current NOTAM and follow the procedures outlined in the NOTAM.
-Page 19 of the NOTAM describes procedures to fly into the ultralight runway.
+The procedure to fly into the AirVenture ultralight/homebuilt rotorcraft runway is published in the FAA issued Notice to Airmen (NOTAM).
+If you plan to fly into AirVenture you must obtain and possess a copy of the current NOTAM and follow the procedures outlined in the NOTAM.
+Page 19 of the NOTAM describes procedures to fly into the ultralight/homebuilt rotorcraft runway.

 The following guidelines list the appropriate types of aircraft permitted to fly into, out of, or operate at, the ultralight/homebuilt rotorcraft runway area.

-(Special consideration may be given to Fun Fly Zone exhibitors)
+(Special consideration may be given to Fun Fly Zone exhibitor’s aircraft.)

-N-numbered aircraft should meet the light-sport definition per FAR Part 1.1 for weight, speeds, etc.
+- N-numbered aircraft should not exceed the light-sport definition per FAR Part 1.1 for weight, speeds, etc.

 - Should not be a type certificated Vintage aircraft such as a Cub, Champ, etc.

 - Should not be a traditional homebuilt design such as a Pietenpol, etc.